 With the leaves falling, I have seen several baldfaced hornet nests hanging from trees.
 In doing some research I found that although called a hornet, it is actually a type of yellowjacket.
 The insect is mostly black with white markings including a white head and is about 3/4 of an inch long.

+On the way up Harvey Mountain last week, we saw this nest hanging from a tree branch.
 It's on the right side of photo about 1/3 down from the top.
+(Photo by Marina Wilber.) |

 The nests are covered with a gray papery material and can be larger than a football.
 They hang from tree and bush branches or from the eaves of buildings.
 Inside are layers of hexagonal comb like that of bees.
 The queen and female workers construct a new nest every year.
 The paper covering is made from vegetable fibers chewed by the workers and mixed with their saliva to make a pulp which is formed into the paper.
 Each good-sized nest averages about 400 workers.